beakerbrowser/bkr/README.md

 $ cd ~/my-site
 $ bkr init

-Initializing /Users/bob/my-site

-This utility will walk you through creating a dat.json file.
-It only covers the most common items, and tries to guess sensible defaults.

-? title: my-site
-? description: My new site
-? author: Bob Roberts

-About to write /Users/bob/my-site/dat.json

-{
-  "title": "my-site",
-  "description": "My new site",
-  "author": "Bob Roberts"
-}

-?
-Is this ok?
-Yes

-Created new dat
-dat://110382ee22c3fd6a853c3e83d930904ceaa9aa51859c82da6a918b69371f51db/
+# will give you a url, but the site is empty

 $ echo "Hello, world!" > index.html
-$ bkr publish 1.0.0
+$ bkr publish

+# site now has an index.html

 $ echo "<br><br>Goodbye, world!" >> index.html
-$ bkr publish 1.0.1
+$ bkr publish

+# site now has a BETTER index.html!
 ```

 ### Work on a site